RoBOPPics/BB/_pages/app-man-patternLibraries.md

 The selected Playlist is the Playlist that appears under the Selected Playlist tab in the Pattern and Playlist Libraries.

 This is how you construct a Playlist.
 You create a new Playlist and select it in the Playlist Library.
 It then will be displayed under the Selected Playlist tab.
-Then go to your Pattern Library, click the Kabob menu on each Pattern you wish to add to your Playlist, and then select "Copy to Selected Playlist".
+Then go to your Pattern Library, click the Kabob menu on the Pattern you wish to add to your Playlist, and tap "Copy to Selected Playlist".

 You are then forwarded to the Selected Playlist tab where you can see the Pattern has been added to the Playlist.

-Repeat this process to add as many Patterns as you want to the Selected Playlist.
+Repeat this process to add up to 25 Patterns to the Selected Playlist.

 ## Selected Playlist